mitsopel/sports-betting-settlement/README.md

 - Kafka producer and consumer with configuration externalized to `application.properties`.
 - In-memory H2 database with seed data for bets.
 - Winner filtering: only bets that predicted the actual winner are sent to settlements.
-- RocketMQ producer mocked via logging (no actual RocketMQ setup).
+- RocketMQ producer with optional real broker integration (sends via RocketMQTemplate when available, falls back to logging if a broker/template is unavailable).

 ## Tech Stack
 - Java 17